 Find ways to save a few bucks per budget category and put that money towards emergency funds or your savings.
 Do it in the next few months until you can no longer trim money in those categories.

 Almost everyone does their shopping or shops online.
 To be more precise, 79% of Americans now shops online regularly.
 But not everyone looks for discount, promotional code, or coupons to save money fast.
 That’s a mistake that can be corrected.

 In fact, Statista projects that about 136 million people will become digital coupon users by 2018, and up to 145 million by 2021.
 So, if you are going to buy online, you might as well take free money while shopping.

 Here are my favorites sites cash back, coupons, and online deals:

 - Shop At Home: Save up to 40% of each dollar you spend.

-- Ebates: Just like Shop At Home, you get up to 40% in cash back for your purchases.
-Ebates also features in-store cash back if you don't feel shopping online.
+- Ebates: Just like Shop At Home, you can take up to 40% in cash back for your purchases.
+Ebates also features in-store cash back if you don’t feel shopping online.

 - MyPoints: Save up to 40% using this site.
 Most of its notable stores include Target, Amazon, Walmart, and Ebay.
-You'll also get $10 sign up bonus when you sign up today.
+You’ll also obtain $10 sign up bonus when you sign up today.